 - Servicing our debt may require a significant amount of cash.
-We may not have sufficient cash flow from our business to pay our indebtedness, and we may not have the ability to raise the funds necessary to settle for cash conversions of the Notes (as defined below) or to repurchase the Notes for cash upon a fundamental change, which could adversely affect our business and results of operations. - We are subject to counterparty risk with respect to the Capped Calls (as defined below).
+We may not have sufficient cash flow from our business to pay our indebtedness, and we may not have the ability to raise the funds necessary to settle for cash conversions of the Notes or to repurchase the Notes for cash upon a fundamental change, which could adversely affect our business and results of operations. - We are subject to counterparty risk with respect to the Capped Calls.